211 Palm Beach/Treasure Coast

 Nelson’s Outreach Ministries, Inc.

-For the food pantry program during the COVID-19 crisis, which serves needy families, disabled individuals, veterans and homeless populations.
+For the food pantry program, which serves needy families, disabled individuals, veterans and homeless populations.

 New Horizons Service Dogs, Inc.